MicrosoftDocs/visualstudio-docs/docs/test/test-explorer-faq.md

 ### 10. There is no longer a "File Path" filter in the Test Explorer search box.

 The file path filter in the **Test Explorer** search box was removed in Visual Studio 2017 version 15.7 preview 3.
 This feature had low usage, and the Test Explorer can retrieve test methods faster by excluding this feature.
-If this change interrupts your development flow, please let us know by submitting feedback on [developer community](https://developercommunity.visualstudio.com/).
+If this change interrupts your development flow, please let us know by submitting feedback on [Developer Community](https://developercommunity.visualstudio.com/).

 ## Features